 The problem of salvaged vehicles being passed on to consumers came to a head in 2005 following Hurricane Katrina.
 That storm, Hurricane Rita, destroyed hundreds of thousands of vehicles, some that were later cleaned up and retitled in other states.
 To counter this problem the NICB developed what is known today as VINCheckSM, a service that enables consumers to learn if a vehicle has been declared salvage by a participating member insurance company.
 That information is available for free to consumers on the website.

 In addition to checking the NICB database, consumers can also have a vehicle inspected to ensure that it hasnt been damaged in a flood.
-Tell-tale signs include carpeting that may have been replaced, lights that are not working, electronic accessories that are malfunctioning as well as signs of a water mark in the trunk, in the cabin or underneath the hood (see How to Check for Flood-Damaged Cars).
+Tell-tale signs include carpeting that may have been replaced, lights that are not working, electronic accessories that are malfunctioning as well as signs of a water mark in the trunk, in the cabin or underneath the hood (see ).

 Finally, consumers should always have a used car inspected by a reliable mechanic before following through on a deal.
 Your mechanic can put your vehicle on a lift, inspect its suspension, brake and emissions systems, and evaluate the vehicle for possible signs of trouble including alerting you to possible damage from flood waters.